Kovitz Investment Group Partners LLC Sells 1,023 Shares of Fastenal (NASDAQ:FAST)

-Kovitz Investment Group Partners LLC reduced its holdings in shares of Fastenal (NASDAQ:FAST – Get Rating) by 9.1% in the 2nd quarter, Holdings Channel.com reports.
-The institutional investor owned 10,277 shares of the company’s stock after selling 1,023 shares during the period.
-Kovitz Investment Group Partners LLC’s holdings in Fastenal were worth $513,000 at the end of the most recent reporting period.
+Kovitz Investment Group Partners LLC lessened its stake in Fastenal (NASDAQ:FAST – Get Rating) by 9.1% during the second quarter, Holdings Channel reports.
+The firm owned 10,277 shares of the company’s stock after selling 1,023 shares during the period.
+Kovitz Investment Group Partners LLC’s holdings in Fastenal were worth $513,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-State of Alaska Department of Revenue lifted its position in shares of Fastenal by 18.9% during the 2nd quarter.
-State of Alaska Department of Revenue now owns 165,540 shares of the company’s stock worth $8,263,000 after buying an additional 26,325 shares during the last quarter.
-Van ECK Associates Corp increased its holdings in Fastenal by 10.9% in the 1st quarter.
-Van ECK Associates Corp now owns 74,871 shares of the company’s stock worth $4,447,000 after purchasing an additional 7,340 shares in the last quarter.
-State of New Jersey Common Pension Fund D increased its holdings in Fastenal by 2.3% in the 1st quarter.
-State of New Jersey Common Pension Fund D now owns 334,661 shares of the company’s stock worth $19,879,000 after purchasing an additional 7,678 shares in the last quarter.
-Raymond James & Associates increased its holdings in Fastenal by 6.7% in the 1st quarter.
-Raymond James & Associates now owns 831,858 shares of the company’s stock worth $49,412,000 after purchasing an additional 52,070 shares in the last quarter.
-Finally, Regentatlantic Capital LLC increased its stake in shares of Fastenal by 12.2% in the first quarter.
-Regentatlantic Capital LLC now owns 7,201 shares of the company’s stock valued at $428,000 after buying an additional 783 shares during the period.
-78.18% of the stock is currently owned by institutional investors.
+A number of other large investors also recently modified their holdings of FAST.
+Assenagon Asset Management S.A. lifted its holdings in shares of Fastenal by 379.3% in the first quarter.
+Assenagon Asset Management S.A. now owns 2,810,478 shares of the company’s stock valued at $166,942,000 after purchasing an additional 2,224,102 shares in the last quarter.
+BlackRock Inc. lifted its holdings in shares of Fastenal by 3.9% in the first quarter.
+BlackRock Inc. now owns 46,254,527 shares of the company’s stock valued at $2,747,517,000 after purchasing an additional 1,746,661 shares in the last quarter.
+Vanguard Group Inc. lifted its holdings in shares of Fastenal by 2.4% in the first quarter.
+Vanguard Group Inc. now owns 68,565,691 shares of the company’s stock valued at $4,072,802,000 after purchasing an additional 1,622,762 shares in the last quarter.
+Select Equity Group L.P. lifted its holdings in shares of Fastenal by 13.8% in the first quarter.
+Select Equity Group L.P. now owns 7,359,094 shares of the company’s stock valued at $437,130,000 after purchasing an additional 894,092 shares in the last quarter.
+Finally, Candlestick Capital Management LP bought a new position in shares of Fastenal in the first quarter valued at approximately $41,580,000.
+Institutional investors own 78.18% of the company’s stock.

-Fastenal announced that its board has initiated a share buyback program on Tuesday, July 12th that permits the company to repurchase 8,000,000 shares.
-This repurchase authorization permits the company to purchase shares of its stock through open market purchases.
-Shares repurchase programs are typically a sign that the company’s board of directors believes its stock is undervalued.
+Fastenal announced that its Board of Directors has initiated a stock buyback program on Tuesday, July 12th that permits the company to buyback 8,000,000 shares.
+This buyback authorization permits the company to reacquire shares of its stock through open market purchases.
+Shares buyback programs are usually an indication that the company’s leadership believes its stock is undervalued.

 Fastenal Dividend Announcement

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, November 23rd.
-Stockholders of record on Thursday, October 27th will be issued a $0.31 dividend.
-The ex-dividend date is Wednesday, October 26th.
-This represents a $1.24 dividend on an annualized basis and a dividend yield of 2.73%.
-Fastenal’s dividend payout ratio is presently 66.31%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, November 23rd.
+Stockholders of record on Thursday, October 27th will be given a $0.31 dividend.
+This represents a $1.24 annualized dividend and a dividend yield of 2.73%.
+The ex-dividend date of this dividend is Wednesday, October 26th.
+Fastenal’s dividend payout ratio (DPR) is presently 66.31%.

-In other news, VP Charles S. Miller sold 23,136 shares of the firm’s stock in a transaction that occurred on Monday, August 15th.
-The stock was sold at an average price of $55.90, for a total value of $1,293,302.40.
-Following the transaction, the vice president now owns 7,500 shares in the company, valued at $419,250.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 In related news, VP Charles S. Miller sold 23,136 shares of Fastenal stock in a transaction on Monday, August 15th.
 The stock was sold at an average price of $55.90, for a total transaction of $1,293,302.40.
-Following the sale, the vice president now directly owns 7,500 shares in the company, valued at $419,250.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Daniel L. Florness purchased 4,000 shares of the company’s stock in a transaction that occurred on Wednesday, September 14th.
-The shares were acquired at an average price of $48.00 per share, for a total transaction of $192,000.00.
-Following the completion of the acquisition, the chief executive officer now directly owns 281,929 shares of the company’s stock, valued at approximately $13,532,592.
+Following the completion of the sale, the vice president now owns 7,500 shares of the company’s stock, valued at $419,250.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+In related news, VP Charles S. Miller sold 23,136 shares of Fastenal stock in a transaction on Monday, August 15th.
+The stock was sold at an average price of $55.90, for a total transaction of $1,293,302.40.
+Following the completion of the sale, the vice president now owns 7,500 shares of the company’s stock, valued at $419,250.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, CEO Daniel L. Florness acquired 4,000 shares of the company’s stock in a transaction that occurred on Wednesday, September 14th.
+The shares were acquired at an average cost of $48.00 per share, with a total value of $192,000.00.
+Following the purchase, the chief executive officer now directly owns 281,929 shares of the company’s stock, valued at approximately $13,532,592.
 The disclosure for this purchase can be found here.
-Insiders have purchased 6,500 shares of company stock worth $306,425 over the last 90 days.
-0.40% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders acquired 6,500 shares of company stock valued at $306,425.
+Company insiders own 0.40% of the company’s stock.

-Several equities research analysts have recently weighed in on the company.
-Morgan Stanley increased their price target on Fastenal from $42.00 to $43.00 and gave the company an “underweight” rating in a research note on Friday, October 14th.
-UBS Group decreased their price target on Fastenal from $62.00 to $50.00 and set a “neutral” rating for the company in a research note on Thursday, July 14th.
-StockNews.com cut Fastenal from a “buy” rating to a “hold” rating in a research note on Saturday, October 15th.
-Argus decreased their target price on Fastenal from $66.00 to $55.00 and set a “buy” rating for the company in a research note on Friday, July 15th.
-Finally, Robert W. Baird cut Fastenal from an “outperform” rating to a “neutral” rating and set a $48.00 target price for the company. in a research note on Thursday, July 14th.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating and one has assigned a buy rating to the company.
-According to MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of $51.86.
+A number of analysts recently commented on FAST shares.
+Argus dropped their price target on Fastenal from $66.00 to $55.00 and set a “buy” rating on the stock in a report on Friday, July 15th.
+Morgan Stanley lifted their price target on Fastenal from $42.00 to $43.00 and gave the stock an “underweight” rating in a report on Friday, October 14th.
+Robert W. Baird lowered Fastenal from an “outperform” rating to a “neutral” rating and set a $48.00 price target on the stock. in a report on Thursday, July 14th.
+UBS Group dropped their price target on Fastenal from $62.00 to $50.00 and set a “neutral” rating on the stock in a report on Thursday, July 14th.
+Finally, Jefferies Financial Group reissued a “hold” rating and issued a $50.00 target price on shares of Fastenal in a research report on Monday, October 17th.
+One analyst has rated the stock with a sell rating, six have given a hold rating and one has issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Fastenal presently has an average rating of “Hold” and an average price target of $51.86.

 Fastenal Company Profile